 Productivity research is one of the ESRC’s most important priorities.
 Raising productivity levels across the UK is a concern for many businesses and policy makers, but tackling it is a complex ‘wicked’ problem with no easy solutions.
 In close collaboration with policy and business partners, we are developing an ambitious, innovative, and impactful productivity research agenda.
 Many ESRC investments are already engaged in research about productivity, such as the Skills Employment Survey (SES) at Cardiff University, and are engaging with business and policy makers across the UK to practically address the challenge of low productivity.

 To strengthen our portfolio of investments and to encourage new insights and collaborations, since 2018 we have invested in new projects and networks and have secured additional funding which will be invested from 2020 onwards.

 The Productivity Insights Network (PIN) is a network comprising researchers, business leaders and policy makers to generate and benefit from the latest research on improving productivity.
 With representatives and activity across the UK, PIN is also building the capacity of researchers to carry out high quality productivity research, with particular focus on the needs of early career researchers.

 PIN conducts its own research, provides an on demand research briefing service and operates a small research grants programme for eligible researchers which can include non academic experts.
 Membership of the Network is open to all and is free.

-We are also engaged in scoping work around the following complementary areas to explore a potential new research agenda around work:
+We are also engaged in the following complementary areas: